Residence Hall Director

-Base salary is approximately $32,000 and includes housing accommodations and meal plan.
-Staff housing accommodations (valued at $10,000) will be provided during the 12-month period of employment (2017-2018 fiscal year).
-All utilities, including water, heat, electricity, basic telephone service, internet connection, and cable service are provided at no additional cost.
-Employment typically begins on July 1 and extends through June 30.
-Typically, there is a four-year limit of service as a Residence Hall Director.
-A full benefit package is available.
+Base salary is approximately $36,000 and includes housing accommodations and meal plan.
+Staff housing accommodations (valued at $10,970) will be provided during the 12-month period of employment (2021-22 fiscal year).
+All utilities, including water, heat, electricity, internet connection, and cable service are provided at no additional cost.
+Employment typically begins on July 1* and extends through June 30.
+This recruitment is for multiple full-time positions and a full benefit package is available.

 Essential Job Duties and Responsibilities

 This list of essential duties and responsibilities below is not all-inclusive.
-RDAs will perform other essential duties as assigned.
+RHDs will perform other essential duties as assigned.

 - Excellent interpersonal communication skills

 - Computer/technology skills

 - Supervision and administrative experience

 - Demonstrated desire to live and work in a diverse residential setting

 - Demonstrated desire to work with diverse individuals and groups